 This popular paper has a largely practical focus.
 In it you will perform and analyse selected Shakespeare texts.

 |Paper title||Performing Shakespeare|

 |Domestic Tuition Fees (NZD)||$1,141.35|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - One of THEA 212, THEA 213, THEA 251, THEA 252

 - Arts and Music

-- Admission to THEA 351 in any year is limited.
-Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 1 June 2018 and arrange an interview.
+- Admission to THEA351 in any year is limited.
+Students intending to enrol for this paper must contact Theatre Studies to complete an application form in the November prior to enrolment and arrange an interview.
 Early applications are encouraged, but late applications may be considered.

 - Students must apply for entry.
 Please see Theatre